Last updated: Nov-26-2024

 You can initiate a password reset for an individual user to ensure account security.

-To initiate a password reset, select Reset Password from the kebab menu at the end of a specific user's row.
+To initiate a password reset, select Reset Password from the kebab menu at the end of a specific user's row in the User Management page within your Console Settings.
 This action:

 - Immediately terminates the user's active session.